"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Discussion

-VLM performance is heavily shaped by post-training activities, including fine-tuning on specific tasks (e.g., PixMoCap for captioning~\cite{deitke2025molmo-cvpr}) and diverse datasets~\cite{li2025eagle}, or training to provide answers in specific formats (e.g., instruction tuning~\cite{liu2023visual}).
-One way to improve models at this stage is to give examples when the model lacks knowledge about a task~\cite{zhang2024why}.
-For recognizing products and their attributes, recent research suggests that VLMs require fine-tuning for good performance~\cite{prabhakaran2025vitpro, trabelsi2025what}.
-However, our analysis shows that off-the-shelf VLMs perform well for U.S.-based products when product images are high-quality, suggesting the issue is not because of knowledge gaps in the model.
-That being said, such training could help adapt models for different user populations, such as BLV people in non-English speaking countries, which we did not study.
+VLM performance is heavily shaped by post-training activities, including fine-tuning on specific tasks (e.g., PixMoCap for captioning \cite{deitke2025molmo-cvpr}) and diverse datasets \cite{li2025eagle}, or training to provide answers in specific formats (e.g., instruction tuning \cite{liu2023visual}).
+One way to improve models at this stage is to give examples when the model lacks knowledge about a task \cite{zhang2024why}.
+For recognizing products and their attributes, recent research suggests that VLMs require fine-tuning for good performance \cite{prabhakaran2025vitpro, trabelsi2025what}.
+However, our analysis shows that off-the-shelf VLMs perform well for U.S.-based products when product images are high-quality, suggesting that the issue is not due to the model's knowledge gaps.
+That said, such training could help adapt models for different user populations, such as BLV people in non-English-speaking countries, which we did not study.
 Products in those countries are infrequently found in the U.S. or on English-written webpages, which we hypothesize are the primary sources of training data for the VLMs studied.